WSU-kduncan/ceg3120-bobobo77-1/Project 2/README.md

   To personalize this AMI, I decided to change my username with

 > sudo hostnamectl set-hostname NEW_HOSTNAME

-And here is my new username
+And here is my new username!

 ![My renaming success](assets/images/renaming.JPG)